-Building on a collection of essays she co-edited with Jean-François Vallée, Printed Voices: The Renaissance Culture of Dialogue (Toronto: U of Toronto P, 2004), she currently works on early modern interreligious dialogue and examines the worth that discussions across the faiths may have held for fifteenth- to seventeenth-century readers and writers within and beyond Europe.
+Building on two collections of essays she co-edited, Printed Voices: The Renaissance Culture of Dialogue (Toronto, 2004) and Early Modern Visions of Space: France and Beyond (Chapel Hill, 2021), she currently works on early modern interreligious dialogue and examines the worth that discussions across the faiths may have held for fifteenth- to seventeenth-century readers and writers within and beyond Europe.

 Awards & Honors

 2022 Schwab Academic Excellence Award from the UNC-CH Institute for the Arts and Humanities

 2021-2022 Recipient of a Transatlantic Mobility Grant jointly sponsored by the Cultural Services of the French Embassy in the U.S., NAFSA, the U.S. Embassy in France, and UNC-CH to expand and diversify study abroad programs between UNC-CH and Université Paul Valéry Montpellier 3.